Samsung RF28F5001SR Ice Maker Leaking Water — Causes & Fix

 How the Ice Room Door Seal Works

-The ice room (ice compartment) on the RF28F5001SR has a separate door with a rubber gasket seal that closes when you’re not actively dispensing ice.
-If this seal is torn, compressed, or misaligned, warm air enters the cold ice room and moisture condenses on the cold ice, creating water that pools at the bottom.
+The ice room (ice compartment) on the RF28F5001SR has a separate door equipped with a rubber gasket seal that closes when you’re not actively dispensing ice.
+If this seal is torn, compressed, or misaligned, warm air can seep into the cold ice room, causing moisture to condense on the cold ice, which creates water that pools at the bottom.
 Additionally, if the seal doesn’t close properly, water can leak out the front of the ice door when ice is being dispensed.

 Checking the Ice Door Seal